IshaPreethvi/website/README.md

 Blogging is very easy with Jekyll.
 Browse to `_posts` directory, copy the Markdown file `_TEMPLATE.md` and rename that file following the file name convention: `YEAR-MONTH-DAY-title.md`.
 Then open the file you renamed and follow the steps there to complete writing a blog post.

 Make sure to not include special characters in the file name.
 The blog entry's publishing date is automatically extracted from the file name.
+Here are some great ways to choose a topic that will resonate with your audience.

+    Pick something you’re passionate about.
+When you care about your topic, you’ll write about it in a more powerful, emotionally expressive way.
+    Pick something your readers are passionate about.
+What does your audience care about?
+It’s important to know so you can engage them.
+And don’t be afraid to go negative (e.g. Ten “Healthy” Foods You Should Always Avoid).
+The human negativity bias is legit.
+    Get inspired by research.
+Some of the best articles I’ve written germinated when I grew curious about a subject and decided to explore it.
+    Get inspired by other writers.
+No, I don’t mean you should plagiarize or blatantly copy ideas.